instance-id/Tommy.Serializer/README.md

 #### NOTE: Work in progress.
 Not quite fully featured/functional yet.
 The primary goal of this library is to add automatic serialization/deserialization of a class instance to the [Tommy Toml library](https://github.com/dezhidki/Tommy).

-##### ~~At the current moment, serializing an instance of a class/data model of properties will/should work with most primary data types.
-Deserialization back from file to a class instance will come next.~~
-##### (De)Serialization of a class instance to/from a file has been implemented, along with the ability to work with List<primitive>, Primitive[], and basic Dictionary<primitive, primitive>
+##### (De)Serialization of a class instance to/from a file has been implemented, along with the ability to work with List<primitive>, Primitive[], and basic Dictionary<primitive, primitive>.
+If more advanced usage is required, just let me know.

 ## Installation